Phil Northrup

-Philip M. Northrup (c.
-1904 – c.
-1963) was an American track and field athlete.
+Philip M. Northrup (1904 – 1963) was an American track and field athlete.
 He won the NCAA javelin championship in 1925 and 1926 and tied for the NCAA championship in the pole vault in 1925.

 Biography

 Northrup grew up in Detroit, Michigan where he attended Northwestern High School.
 In 1923, he won the state high school championship in the long jump with a distance of 21 feet, 7 inches.

 After graduating from high school, Northrup enrolled at the University of Michigan where he competed in track and field for the school's famous track coach, Stephen Farrell.

 As a sophomore in 1925, Northrup won the javelin throw event at the Penn Relays, the Big Ten Conference championship, and the NCAA championships.
 He also competed for Michigan in the long jump and pole vault.
 His versatility led the press to report:"In Philip Northrup, Michigan has a most versatile athlete.
 He stars in the broad jump, javelin throw and pole vault. ...
 Coach Steve Farrell of the Maize and Blue school rates Northrup one of the best all-round men he has had in some time, with the possible exception of Hubbard, the great colored ace."

 Northrup's performance at the 1925 Big Ten outdoor meet held in Columbus, Ohio helped lead the Michigan track team to the conference championship as he accounted for 9-1/2 points.
 At the meet, Northrup won the javelin and set a new conference record in the event.
 He also finished fourth in the long jump and tied with three others for third in the pole vault.

 At the 1925 NCAA Men's Track and Field Championships, he helped Michigan take second place as the Wolverines narrowly lost the team title to Stanford.
 At the NCAA championships, Northrup won the event championship in the javelin throw (201 feet, 11 inches) and tied for first in the pole vault (12 feet, 4 inches).